Spring Garden Revival

 Stormwater Management & MS4 Compliance During Lawn Leveling Operations in Wayland

-All grading projects disturbing more than 1,000 sq ft must comply with MassDEP Stormwater Management Standards and MS4 permit requirements.
+Stormwater management during grading is governed by the MassDEP Stormwater Management Standards and MS4 permit requirements for disturbed areas over 1,000 square feet.
 Erosion and sediment controls, such as silt fences, inlet protection, and sediment basins, are mandatory.
 Construction best management practices (BMPs) include daily cleanup (sweeping, not hosing), perimeter controls, and material containment.
-Long-term benefits of proper grading include improved drainage, enhanced infiltration, and reduced runoff velocities.
+Proper grading improves drainage, enhances infiltration, and reduces runoff velocities, with slopes maintained between 1–2% minimum and 33% maximum.
 Compliance monitoring involves daily inspections during construction, weekly checks during establishment, photographic documentation, and immediate repair of failed controls.

 Utility Coordination & Infrastructure Protection Requirements for Safe Grading Operations

-Before any excavation or grading, Dig Safe (811) notification is mandatory, with 72 hours advance notice recommended (48 hours minimum by law).
-Utilities must be clearly marked, and photographic documentation is advised.
+Before any grading, Dig Safe (811) must be notified at least 72 hours in advance (48 hours is the legal minimum) to mark underground utilities.
 Hand-digging is required within 18 inches of marked utilities, including gas, electric, water, sewer, telecom, cable, and irrigation lines.
-In case of a utility strike, work must stop immediately, and 911, the utility company, and Dig Safe must be notified.
-Final inspection and clearance verification should be coordinated with the Wayland Water Department and other relevant agencies.
+In the event of a utility strike, work must stop immediately, and 911, the utility company, and Dig Safe must be notified.
+Utility clearance must be verified before excavation, with coordination involving the Wayland Water and Sewer Departments and a final inspection to ensure infrastructure protection.

 Post-Grading Soil Amendment, Seeding & Establishment Protocols

-After grading, soil amendments should be applied based on test results—lime for pH adjustment, compost for organic matter, and sand for drainage.
-Seedbed preparation and irrigation setup are essential.
+After grading, soil amendments should be applied based on test results—lime for pH adjustment, compost for organic matter, and sand for drainage improvement.
+Seedbed preparation and irrigation coordination are essential.
 Immediate stabilization, such as seeding, sodding, or hydroseeding, should occur within 24–48 hours (weather permitting), with mulching (2–4 inches) or erosion blankets on slopes.
-Germination typically occurs in 7–14 days, with irrigation for 2–4 weeks and first mowing at 3–4 inches height.
-Long-term planning includes maintenance irrigation, fertilization per soil tests, and warranties of 1–2 years are common.
+Establishment monitoring includes checking for germination within 7–14 days, maintaining irrigation for 2–4 weeks, and performing the first mowing when grass reaches 3–4 inches, cutting to 2.5–3 inches.
+Long-term planning involves transitioning to maintenance irrigation, fertilization per soil tests, and may include 1–2 year warranties.

 What Neighborhoods Do We Serve Throughout Wayland, MA?